Financial Aid Office

 32. How do I check my grades?

 In our increasingly competitive marketplace, employers are placing greater value on education than ever before.
 Today, college graduates earn on average an income of 75 percent more than high school graduates.
 Over the course of a career, that means a college graduate will earn on average almost $1 million more than a high school graduate, while individuals with a master’s degree will earn on average an income of 110 percent more than high school graduates.
 (1)

 According to the Bureau of Labor Statistics, "Education is essential in getting a high-paying job. … In fact, for all but one of the fifty highest paying occupations, a college degree or higher is the most significant source of education or training."
 (2)

 Yes.
 Numerous studies have proven that distance learners perform as well or better than their on-campus counterparts.
-In the book, The No Significant Difference Phenomenon, author Thomas L. Russell cites 355 research reports, papers and summaries dating back to 1928 that found no significant difference between online and in-class learning.
+In the book, The No Significant Difference Phenomenon, author Thomas L. Russell cites 355 research reports, papers and summaries that found no significant difference between online and in-class learning.
 Where a difference was identified, it generally favored the online student.

 Many employers look very favorably on the fact that online students have the discipline to manage their own schedule and work simultaneously.
 Employers typically support online programs and their employees’ enrollment in Liberty University's programs.
 In addition, Liberty University has identified that its 8-week online format is the most effective vehicle for distance education.